NeoAsylum/toDoApp/README.md

 **High-level architecture**
 - The browser client communicates with the Auth Service to authenticate users and with the ToDo API for todo CRUD operations.
 - The ToDo API checks tokens by calling the Auth Service `/validate` endpoint and uses a Postgres DB to persist todos.
-- An Nginx container is provided to proxy and serve the static client, exposing the two client instances as `/client1/` and `/client2/` paths.
+- An Nginx container is provided to proxy and serve the static client, exposing the client at the root path `/`.

 Contents of this README
 - Project Structure